infotroph/DeLuciatoR/README.md

 ## Image size calculations

 Once you have a plot you like, save it.
-DeLuciator makes that easy:
+DeLuciatoR makes that easy:

 ```{r}
 ggsave_fitmax(